turingschool/career-development-curriculum/module_three/flower_exercise.md

 ### Learning Objectives:

-* Describe yourself in 7 different ways to fully understand what you're looking for in your next career
+* Describe yourself in 7 different ways to enhance your professional story
 * Outline specific priorities for your job search
-*
+* Describe in detail the kind of career you’re looking for

 ## Recommended Deliverable:
 **[Complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
 You can set up a meeting with her to discuss it further if you would like.